 - In response to a third-party subpoena

-This is definitely not something you want to hear from your VPN provider, especially considering they collect your true IP address.
+This is definitely not something you want to hear from your VPN provider, even if it doesn’t log your true IP address in full.
 This attitude towards customer data and consumer privacy is not good.

 Ease of Use